davidrothera/RumbleStrip/README.md

        return YES;
    }
    ```

+Once you have RumbleStrip installed and enabled you can "shake" to device to initiate RumbleStrip.

+At present it will show a dialog to the user asking if they would like to provide feedback, if they say yes they will be directed to an e-mail template with a screenshot and other diagnostic information attached.

+## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.